dvandersluis/compendium/README.md

 ## Usage

 Compendium is a reporting framework for Rails which makes it easy to create and render reports (with charts and tables).
+Compendium requires at least Ruby version 2.2.

 A Compendium report is a subclass of `Compendium::Report`.
 Reports can be defined using the simple DSL: